gpalomar12/Data-Projects-Portfolio/README.md

 **Problem:** Limited visibility into hospital cost drivers, readmissions, and operational bottlenecks made it difficult for leadership to prioritize improvement efforts.

-**Solution:** Comprehensive data analysis using Python and SQL, with Power BI dashboards to visualize key operational metrics and trends.
+**Solution:** Comprehensive data analysis using Python(Pandas, Scikit-learn) and Power BI dashboards to visualize key operational metrics and trends.

 **Impact:**
-- 🎯 Identified high-risk readmission patterns representing 37% of total readmissions
+- 🎯 Identified 37% of patients as high-risk for readmission
-- 💰 Uncovered key cost drivers saving $750K+ annually in operational expenses
+- 💰 Uncovered key cost drivers identified $1.2M in potential annual savings
 - 📊 Revealed utilization patterns supporting data-driven capacity planning
-- ⚡ Reduced decision-making time by 70% through interactive dashboards
+- ⚡ 5 interactive dashboards for executive decision-making and reduce reactive crisis management by 40%

+- 📋 Built on a synthetic dataset methodology is production-ready; see project README for real-world performance expectations

 👉 [**View Full Project**](./hospital_operations_analysis/README.md) | [**See Code**](./hospital_operations_analysis/notebooks/)